GetMural/mural-docusaurus/docs/Youtube.md

 ![Mural's Youtube item on desktop](./assets/output/Youtube-desktop.png "Mural's Youtube item on desktop")

-## YouTube ID
+## Embed Link

-The code YouTube uses for a video.
-If a video has a URL of https://www.youtube.com/watch?v=jCK44VKzeS4, you would disregard everything before the equals sign, and input `jCK44VKzeS4`
+The URL of the YouTube, Vimeo or Daily Motion video.
+The Embed Video item uses the entire URL.
+IF the URL is read correctly, a preview of the video will appear below the Embed Link field.

 ## Options

-### Controls
+### Show controls

-When this switch is selected, YouTube’s controls (for things like play/pause, share and timeline) are visible.
-When the switch is off, only the minimum controls required by YouTube are displayed.
+When this switch is selected, the video platform’s controls (for things like play/pause, share and timeline) are visible.
+When the switch is off, only the minimum controls required by the video platform are displayed.

 ### Auto-advance